claudiaalmeidavs/nimbus-note-backend/README.md

 Follow these steps to run the Nimbus Note server:
     1. Clone the repository into your local machine by running git clone https://github.com/claudiaalmeidavs/nimbus-note-backend.git

-    2. Navigate to the project directory by entering the command "cd your-project-folder"
+    2. Navigate to the project directory by entering the command "cd your-project-folder".

     3. Run "npm install" in the project directory to install all the necessary packages and dependencies.

     4. Create a .env file based on the provided .env.sample file.
 Complete the necessary environment variables in the .env file, such as database credentials and app port.

     5. Run "npm run migrate" to create or reset the database required for Nimbus Note to run dynamically.

     6. Run the command "npm run dev" to start the development server

 ## Technologies used